 3. A detail supporting Jesus’s empty tomb is that women and not the apostles were the first to find the tomb empty.
 This account comes from Mark 15:46–16:8.
 The earliest Christian writers include Matthew, Mark, Luke, and John who wrote that women were the first witnesses to find empty the tomb of Jesus and experienced hearing from messengers that Jesus had resurrected from the dead (Matthew 27:61; Luke 24:1–3; John 20:1).
 Anyone finding the empty tomb of Jesus before Jesus’s apostles would be an embarrassment for them especially if they hid in fear (John 20:19).
 This criterion of embarrassment affirms Jesus’s tomb was empty.

 4. A hostile source via an ancient Jewish denial of Jesus’s resurrection claimed that the guards at the tomb witnessed the disciples of Jesus taking his body from the tomb (Matthew 28:11–14).
 However, this conspiracy accusation against Jesus’s disciples does not stand because of the apostles’ preaching of Jesus’s resurrection despite threat of deadly persecution and an unpredictable response from other followers of Jesus.
 Furthermore, this argument proves that Jewish leaders set guards at Jesus’s tomb, and thus Jesus must have been buried in a known tomb that was confirmed to be empty.

-The basic facts for Jesus’s burial and empty tomb continue encouraging many to consider the empty tomb, ancient predictions, and witnesses of Jesus’s resurrection.
-The apostles proclaimed these evidences and so should we (Acts 2:22–36; 13:26–41; cf. 1 Corinthians 15:3–11).
+The basic facts for Jesus’s burial and empty tomb continue encouraging many to consider the empty tomb, the ancient predictions, and witnesses of Jesus’s resurrection.
+The apostles proclaimed these evidences and so do Custodians today (Acts 2:22–36; 13:26–41; cf. 1 Corinthians 15:3–11).